CaoAssignments/cse8b-wi20-pa7-starter/writeup.md

 - Read a raw text file containing movie reviews and ratings.
 - Read a file containing stopwords and create a HashSet which will be used for cleaning the data.
 - Clean the data.
 (For example: Remove the punctuations and stopwords (e.g. is, and, the, etc.) from the reviews) and write the contents to a clean review file.
-- Create a HashMap which associates a word from the cleaned file to values which represent the rating and the count of the word in the given file.
+- Create a HashMap which associates a word from the cleaned file to values which represent the total rating and the count of the word in the given file.
 - Use the HashMap between the words and their associated values and rate reviews from another file that doesn’t have any rating already.
 - Write the ratings of the reviews to an output file.